visgl/luma.gl/docs/api-guide/rendering.md

 - an optional depth, stencil or combined depth-stencil `Texture`).

 All attachments must be in the form of `Texture`s.

-## Rendering into a canvas

-To render into a canvas, a special `Framebuffer` should be obtained from a `CanvasContext` using `canvasContext.getDefaultFramebuffer()`.
-A device context `Framebuffer` and has a (single) special color attachment that is connected to the current swap chain buffer, and also a depth buffer, and is automatically resized to match the size of the canvas associated.

 ## Resizing Framebuffers